knative/build/test/e2e/README.md

 ## Adding end to end tests

-Knative Serving e2e tests [test the end to end functionality of the Knative Build API](#requirements) to verify the behavior of this specific implementation.
+Knative Build e2e tests [test the end to end functionality of the Knative Build API](#requirements) to verify the behavior of this specific implementation.

 ### Requirements